TatuE/Trust_to_Blockchain/h1_Adversarial_mindset.md

 The Cyber Kill Chain and ATT&CK Enterprise Matrix serve different purposes and in my view aren't comparable, even though they can complement each other and work side by side.
 The Cyber Kill Chain provides a model for analyzing, identifying and mitigating intrusions and developing a more robust approach on cyber security.
 The ATT&CK Enterprise Matrix on the other hand, consists of documented incidents and guidelines on how mitigate them.
-These two can coexists, ATT&CK Enterprise Matrix providing knowledge of tactics and techniques used to battle the APT:s in different phases of the Cyber Kill Chain, while the new aquired knowledge of incidents from the Cyber Kill Chain can be added to the ATT&CK Enterprise Matrix.
+These two can coexists, ATT&CK Enterprise Matrix providing knowledge of tactics and techniques used to battle the APT:s in different phases of the Cyber Kill Chain, while the new acquired knowledge of incidents from the Cyber Kill Chain can be added to the ATT&CK Enterprise Matrix.

 >Who do you think could benefit from these models?